You probably can’t.

 This is one of the most common questions I get.
 People’s expectations have been colored — often dramatically — by popular television shows and movies.

-Unfortunately, this is real life – which isn’t nearly as easy or exciting.
+Unfortunately, this is real life, which isn’t nearly as easy or exciting.

 Publicly available information

 ARIN, the American Registry for Internet Numbers, is the canonical place to start.
-It’s this organization that actually organizes IP address assignments in the U.S. They provide a “who is” (often just referred to as whois, without the space) search, which will look up the owner of an IP address or refer you to the equivalent service in another country, if appropriate.
+It’s the organization that organizes IP address assignments in the U.S. They provide a “who is” (often just referred to as whois, without the space) search, which will look up the owner of an IP address or refer you to the equivalent service in another country, if appropriate.

-In other words, the information that you get relates only to the ISP or hosting company that has allocated that IP address to one of its customers.
+In other words, the information you get relates only to the ISP or hosting company that has allocated that IP address to one of its customers.

 Getting more detail

 The ISP knows more.
 In fact, the ISP knows everything.
 They know to whom the IP address was assigned.
 For dynamic IP addresses, I’m sure they know or can find out who it was allocated to, when it was allocated, and for how long it was used.
 Perhaps most importantly to them, they know where to send the bill.